GuangmingLuo/Micro-services-with-Spring-Boot/documentation/readme.md

 * **Faros OCR.pdf** -> *depricated* interactive pdf document that shows the different parts of the application and describes our technology choices

 * **Technological Requirements.pdf** -> interactive pdf document that describes the requirements for each actor and the corresponding technology choices

+* **Navigational model.pdf** -> The model that shows the various pages of our web application and how they are connected